Bombing of Guernica: Republican media reporting

-After the attack, José Antonio Aguirre published the following press note:
+After the attack, José Antonio Aguirre, president of the provisional Basque government, published the following press release:

 "German airforces, following orders of the Spanish fascists, have bombed Guernica, setting the historical villa, that so much veneration has among the Basques, on fire.
 They wanted to hurt us in the most vulnerable spot of our patriotic sentiment, proving once again what Euzkadi may expect from those who won't hesitate in destroying the sanctuary that commemorates centuries of our freedom and democracy...
 Before God and before history, which will judge us all, I assure you that the German planes bombed the population of Guernica, with unprecedented viciousness, for three hours, reducing the historical villa to ashes.
 They haunted women and children with machine gun fire, killing large numbers of them..."

-The Republican statement counted 1645 deaths and 889 wounded.
+The official Republican casualty figure was 1,645 deaths and 889 wounded.

-The attribution of responsibility is correct, the cause of the bombing is probably wrong but reasonable at the time, and machine gun fire was indeed used to create fires in the village.
-However, it contains lies and is intentionally misleading in various points.
-It suggests that the bombing was sustained through three hours, while three hours is the time between the first and last round among the three made on Guernica.
-The numbers of dead and injured have been now proven to be completely false and impossible for the size of the locality.
-The intentional, individual chase of civilians by German planes has not been disproven (nor proven) but has some problematic points in it.
-Some prestigious foreign journalists like Hemingway, Orwell and Saint-Exupéry reported it, but none of them actually saw it and have other proven inaccuracies in their accounts of the war.
-No material proofs of it had been found, and the streets of the village are far too narrow for the chase to take place.
-It is possible that the chase of civilians happened outside of the urban area as the population was fleeing from the bombs, but a generalized chase and murder of the witnesses seems like a pointless waste of resources, or even a counter producing action, if the goal of the German airforces was, as it is now believed, to extend demoralization and fear in the neighbouring villages.